-What’s the difference between Small Group Training and group exercise classes?
+What’s the difference between Personal Training, Small Group Training, and Group Exercise Classes?

 Wow, it’s actually huge!
-Group exercise classes are so much fun to teach—the group size is only limited by the size of the room (Zumba often gets 60 some participants!).
+Group exercise classes are so much fun to teach—the group size is only limited by the size of the room.
 The teacher works out with the group, primarily cueing and instructing while also participating.
 With the large number of people, and the dynamic of the instructor working out, there is a lot less personal attention.
 (Although I do really try to get to know the folks in my classes, and offer them a friendly, fun, and inclusive environment).
 That means that if you have individual problems, the instructor can only graze over the surface of giving modifications, and suggestions for safety are wholesale, going out to everyone generally.

 Small group training, on the other hand, has a different dynamic.
 I get to know the people in the group more in depth, offering measurement updates regularly, and getting to know their specific health issues.
 Additionally, as I am not working out with the group, I’m in a better position to correct form errors and give personal instruction.
 And finally, I can tailor each exercise to fit each person, even though they are in a small group because the size of the group is limited to what the instructor can handle comfortably.
 I write up the workouts with the specific participants in mind, rather than creating choreography that everyone will just follow.
 Often, I also write these up and hand them out, so that individuals can recreate the workout by themselves, as well.

-Here at Elite Sports Clubs, we have a great compliment of core group exercise classes for folks to try that are completely free with your membership.
-Small Group Training does cost a small amount per session, but the prices have actually come down since I began.
+Here at Elite Sports Clubs, we have a great complement of core group exercise classes for folks to try that are completely free with your membership.
+Small Group Training does cost a small amount per session, but the prices are very reasonable per person.